RolandVrignon/HireMeAI/README.md

 ## Project Description 📝

-**AI_PortfolioAsChatbot** allows recruiters or users to ask a chatbot questions based on a resume uploaded in a specific folder.
+**HireMeAI** allows recruiters or users to ask a chatbot questions based on a resume uploaded in a specific folder.
 You can upload your resume in various languages, enabling the chatbot to provide contextual responses based on the selected language and the content of the resume.

 Thanks to the use of Vercel AI SDK and React Server Components (RSC), the chatbot can do much more than provide textual answers.
 It can interact with specific components, such as the **ThemeSwitcher**, **LanguageSwitcher**, and **resume visualization**.
 This approach allows for a rich and interactive user experience.